 Turn left when you reach the road at the bottom of the stairway.
 This is the path under the Tsing Sha Highway.
 Walk north and you’ll reach Tsing Yi Road.
 Keep walking north until you reach the roundabout, then turn left on Ching Hong Road.

-Are you ready to hike the three peaks of Tsing Yi Sam Chi Heung?
+Are you ready to hike up Tsing Yi Peak?

 I love looking for interesting and lesser-known hiking trails, and I found the Tsing Yi Peak trail by literally zooming in on Google Maps of different areas of Hong Kong.
 And lo and behold, there is such a wonderful trail that not many people know about!